SUSTAINABLE FASHION IS HIGH QUALITY, TIMELESS FASHION

 AMERICAN MADE PRODUCTION

 Senza Tempo’s quality is apparent when you see or touch our clothing.
-What isn’t the impact fashion has on the environment and its workers.
+What isn’t always obvious is the impact fashion has on the environment and its workers.

-Superior quality garments can only made by people paid a living wage — that’s is the only model that is sustainable.
-The minimum wage in Los Angeles is mandated to be a living wage, which is not the case in other California cities.
+Superior quality garments can only made and handled by people paid at least a living wage — that’s is the only model that is sustainable.
+The minimum wage in Los Angeles is mandated to be a living wage, which is currently $15 and rising.
+This is not the case in other California cities or other states.

 The sewing floor where Senza Tempo is made